costa-group/forves/README.md

 the optimized one, as well as the initial stack size, and determines if they are equivalent, i.e., if they have the same semantic behavior.

-The artifact contains an Ubuntu Server 22.04 virtual machine with all the software alredy installed and configured (user: `ubuntu`, password: `ubuntu`).
+The artifact contains an Ubuntu Server 22.04 virtual machine with all the software alredy installed and configured.

+Virtual machine details:
+* Username: ubuntu
+* Password: ubuntu
+* Tool directory: `/home/ubuntu/forves`
+* **Keyboard layout**: the virtual machine is configured for a generic 105 keyboard with a Spanish layout.
+It can be changed by executing the following wizard and rebooting the virtual machine:

+      $ sudo dpkg-reconfigure keyboard-configuration